The Impact Measurement and Knowledge Team

 The Oxfam Novib Impact Measurement & Knowledge team supports the measurement and understanding of our project impacts around the world.
 Meet the team of experienced impact measurers!

-She is an impact measurement specialist with expertise in sensemaking, linking the knowledge and learning priorities of the programme teams.
+Impact measurement specialist with expertise in sensemaking, linking the knowledge and learning priorities of the programme teams.

-She is an impact measurement specialist specialising in mixed-method approaches to impact measurement and facilitating a learning process around them.
+Impact measurement specialist specialising in mixed-method approaches to impact measurement and facilitating a learning process around them.

-She is an impact measurement specialist focusing on quantitative (social and economic) impact measurement.
+Impact measurement specialist focusing on quantitative (social and economic) impact measurement.

-He is an impact measurement specialist with expertise in impact assessment and survey research.
+Impact measurement specialist with expertise in impact assessment and survey research.

-He is an impact measurement specialist with expertise in qualitative impact evaluations, trying to figure out how and why change happens (or not).
+Impact measurement specialist with expertise in qualitative impact evaluations, trying to figure out how and why change happens (or not).

-He is an impact measurement specialist using quantitative methods for impact evaluation and econometric analysis of development related topics.
+Impact measurement specialist using quantitative methods for impact evaluation and econometric analysis of development related topics.

 Nynke is the Manager of the Impact Measurement and Knowledge Team and oversees its expanding portfolio of impact evaluations and research, including innovation projects such as Datalab.
 Nynke also coordinates knowledge management initiatives in Oxfam Novib and participates in relevant national and international fora on these topics.
 Prior to joining Oxfam in The Netherlands, Nynke lived in the global South for about fifteen years and worked (mostly for UNDP) on results-based management, impact analysis, knowledge management, governance, transition and recovery and organisational change (incl.
 UN reform) in Albania, Peru, Ghana, Sri Lanka and Papua New Guinea.
 She holds two Master's degrees (Social Science and Public Administration) and a post-graduate diploma in Conflict Resolution and Peace Preparedness.
 Nynke has a passion for running, live music and long tables with lots of friends and family around them.